hossamelshafay/hossamelshafay/README.md

 ## 👨‍💻 About Me
 - 🔭 Flutter Developer (1+ year experience)
-- 🎓 Studying Computer Science & Control Systems at [New Mansoura University]
+- 🎓 Studying Computer Science at [New Mansoura University]
 - 💼 Currently training as a Flutter Developer at INFOSAS
 - 🌱 Learning advanced Flutter & backend integration
 - 👯 Open to collaborating on Flutter and mobile app projects